 Similar to the first item on this list, the easiest way to prevent this issue is to ensure that the power source for the steam generator is turned on.
 It’s also important to make sure that the steam line feeds into the autoclave correctly and to check the heating elements to see whether they’re damaged or broken.

-Almost every autoclave has some sort of wastewater cooling valve that opens and closes automatically in order to cool down the steam that’s coming out of the sterilizer before going down the drain.
+Almost every autoclave has some sort of wastewater cooling valve that opens and closes automatically to cool down the steam that’s coming out of the sterilizer before going down the drain.
 Both of the common autoclave problems mentioned above are caused by this valve being broken in some way.

 Most autoclaves have an extra cold water line just before the drain with a temperature sensor.
 When that sensor detects steam, it adds a little water to it to cool down that steam.
 If that temperature sensor is broken or the valve is broken, it can cause the water to dump out, which will make the autoclave sound like a sink all the time, or it could cause the steam to go down the drain if the valve is stuck closed.